Eduard53/Driver-Virtual-Instrument/README.md

 S -   (Balance in underload range)
 ```
 The virtual instrument is also responsible for logging and recording the results
-obtained from a successful reading of the balance to a text file.
+obtained from a successful reading of the balance to a text file `s_s_log.txt`.

 ## Unit Tests

 Unit tests have also been performed on a few of the functions utilising JEST.
-To run the unit tests, be sure to be in the directory of 'labforward_cli' and run:
+To run the unit tests, be sure to be in the root directory of `labforward_cli` and run:
 ```bash
 $ npm test
 ```